kaustubhhiware/slack2discord/README.md

     a.
 Make all channels on Discord, as they were on Slack.
 This is useful for cross-referencing later.

     b.
 Invite all users from Slack to Discord, maintaining the names.

+    c.
+Add all custom added emojis in Slack to Discord as well.
+There are tools available to bulk download all emojis in your Slack workspace.
+Discord allows selecting multiple emojis to upload.

 4. Install dependencies.
 ```